andreisperid/E-TKT/docs/about.md

 # 🤓 **the exploratory side**... <ins>*anachronism*<ins>
-...why bother mixing an archaic printing method with current automation and connectivity features?
-Because *why not?* It was a technological blind spot to be explored!

 I've later realized that it was what I’ve been attracted to.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Anachronism):
 > “An ***anachronism*** (from the Greek ἀνά ana, 'against' and χρόνος khronos, 'time') is a chronological inconsistency in some arrangements, especially a juxtaposition of people, events, objects, language terms and customs from different time periods”.